crysalead/sql-dialect/README.md

 ]]);
 ```

+The example above allows to use `'{}'` as operator and provides the following formatting `'{%s}'`.

 #### Subqueries

-To use a subquery inside another query or doing some algebraic operations on queries, you just need to mix them together:
+To use a subquery inside another query or doing some algebraic operations on queries (i.e. `UNION`, `INTERSECT`, etc.), you can simply mix them together:

+Example of `JOIN` on a subquery:

 ```php
 $subquery = $dialect->statement('select')